svire/ReactAudioAssistant/README.md

-reset | This command reset transcript| - zulu | You have to say "Zulu" (pronounce 'ZOO luu'), at the end of the sentence, so app can process command.| - navigate * | Navigate through application (change url)| home/cart/products look for * | Set search term for products you are looking for| everything/all/ "Search term" open * | Show details about product from the products list | first/second/third (from the list) add to cart | Add product to cart  | - remove * | Remove producut from cart | Name of the product in cart you want to remove
+reset | This command reset transcript| - zulu | You have to say "Zulu" (pronounce 'ZOO luu'), at the end of the sentence, so app can process command.| - navigate * | Navigate through application (change url)| home/cart/products look for * | Set search term for product you are looking for| everything/all/ "Search term" open * | Show details about product from the products list | first/second/third (from the list) add to cart | Add product to cart  | - remove * | Remove product from cart | Name of the product in cart you want to remove